Glossary

 Critical infrastructure

-Those physical facilities, supply chains, information technologies and communication networks which, if destroyed, degraded or rendered unavailable for an extended period, would significantly impact the social or economic wellbeing of the nation or affect Australia’s ability to conduct national defence and ensure national security.
-(Security of Critical Infrastructure Act 2018)
+Physical facilities, supply chains and ICT networks which, if destroyed, degraded or rendered unavailable for an extended period, would significantly impact the social or economic wellbeing of the nation, or affect its ability to conduct national defence and ensure national security.

 Crown jewels